Truman Democracy Fellows

 - navigating election law

-- assessing local versus federal races
+- local versus federal races

 - building a campaign apparatus